- Why Challenger

-Challenger Geomatics conducts surveys for dozens of condo developments every year, working on a variety of commercial and residential projects.
+Challenger Geomatics conducts surveys for dozens of condo/strata developments every year, working in both commercial and residential projects.

 Our team of legal surveyors supports the project from start to finish.
 From initial design and planning stages to construction to registering the final condominium plan at the land titles office.